enyia21/nfl_lookup_tool/README.md

 # NflLookupTool

-1. Find out how to access nfl network.
+* Find out how to access nfl network.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/nfl_lookup_tool`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This is a simple ruby gem that allows users to look up a football team.
+They can print out the roster as well as the schedule.
+The website https://www.cbssports.com/nfl/teams/ is scrapped to grab NFL teams.
+The roster and the schedule are passed into the methods that scrapes the roster and schedule for selected teams.

 ## Installation